 9. Readability (Content Density)

 We’ve known for ages in print that effective use of white space (number of columns, bolding, margins, etc.) increases reader pleasure.
-The same design principles apply on the Web.
+The same principles apply to website design guidelines.
 Actually, white space and employing Gestalt principles of continuity, similarity and proximity are even more important when formatting news content for the Web.
 This is because Web users tend not to read pages to determine if the content is relevant to their information search.
 Instead, they scan the page seeking information or clues to where they might find what they are looking for.

 |READABILITY (CONTENT DENSITY)

 |A||Uncluttered, adequate qhite space, column width, type size and face

 |B||Does a reasonable job balancing graphics to text

 |C||Too many graphics or too much text, too many columns